 Scheduled training: WHSC usually schedules in person training year-round in communities across Ontario.
 When we do, we reach workplaces of all sizes and from all sectors.
 With the exception of a limited schedule of Working at Heights training, this option is currently not available owing to the pandemic.

-Virtual Training: Like all our training, WHSC virtual training is highly interactive, applying adult learning principles to ensure learning is engaging, relevant and achieved.
-Offered live, in real-time sessions, participants will need a high speed internet connection and a computer with a properly functioning camera and audio.
+Virtual Training: Instead, again we are scheduling training essentials in virtual classrooms.
+Like all our training, WHSC virtual training is highly interactive, applying adult learning principles to ensure learning is engaging, relevant and achieved.
+Offered live, in real-time sessions, participants will need a high-speed internet connection and a computer with a properly functioning camera and audio.
 To sign up just click on the “Virtual Courses” tab on our training registration page.

 Customized training: Don’t see the training right for your workplace?
 On a fee-for-service basis, WHSC can customize existing programs or develop unique training to incorporate workplace- or industry-specific case studies, policies and practices.
-To learn more about this popular WHSC service, e-mail us at firstname.lastname@example.org or call us at 1-888-869-7950 and ask to speak to a training services representative.
+To learn more about this popular WHSC service, e-mail us at email@example.com or contact a training services representative nearest you..

 Download WHSC docs for sharing